Rockstar cofounder Dan Houser is leaving the Grand Theft Auto studio

 Rockstar Games is losing one of its cofounders.
-Dan Houser, who started the studio with his brother Sam, is leaving, according to a U.S. Securities Exchange Commission filing.
+Dan Houser, who started the studio with his brother, Sam, is leaving.
+This is according to a U.S. Securities Exchange Commission filing.
 Rockstar parent company Take-Two Interactive alerted investors that Dan Houser will exit the Grand Theft Auto V and Red Dead Redemption II developer March 11.

 Here is the full statement, which Take-Two included with form 8-K to the SEC: